secretstartups/handbook/customer-success/product-usage-data/index.html.md

 ## Data Privacy

-The collection and use of product usage data will done in accordance with the [GitLab Privacy Policy](https://about.gitlab.com/privacy/).
+The collection and use of product usage data will governed in accordance with the [GitLab Privacy Policy](https://about.gitlab.com/privacy/).

 ## Relevant Links